bernardobrandon/ECOSTRESS/Switzerland.md

 all_june_plot = plot(mask(Mean_All_Stacks_June, forestmask_RP, inverse = TRUE), col= brewer.pal(9,"RdYlBu"))
 all_july_plot = plot(mask(Mean_All_Stacks_July, forestmask_RP, inverse = TRUE), col= brewer.pal(9,"RdYlBu"))
 all_Aug_plot = plot(mask(Mean_All_Stacks_Aug, forestmask_RP, inverse = TRUE), col= brewer.pal(9,"RdYlBu"))

-# add northing and scale bar
-# X what stats can you get from a raster stack
-# X across swis forests the mean summer WUE was xxx in 2018, xxx in 2019, etc...
-# X get mean/sd of each summer
-# X make median plots as well
-# X ci/ca italicized in the plot